 All school children have to study a curriculum written by the Government.
+These curricula are adapted by the school to meet the needs of our children/

 Early Years Foundation Stage